 About four years later, the first enlargement of the Hall took place.
 An extension was built by opening the hall southward between the east and west wings.
 Then, in 1999, Parish Councillor Norman Lees, on behalf of the Committee, drew up plans, applied for, and received a grant from the National Lottery for £230,000 to refurbish and extend the Hall further.
 Many individual people and charitable organisations added to the funding to produce the building and facilities which exist today.

 In 2006, the Hall received a local authority grant which enabled it to refurbish a large part of the car parking area which had been in poor condition for many years.
 At about the same time, the Hall became host to an outreach sub Post Office.
-Unfortunately, owing to cut backs, this only lasted for about eighteen months and was closed.

 In 2009, when the local authority changed from CMBC to Northumberland County Council (Unitary Authority), further cut-backs removed the Computer Suite Facilitator and in 2010 the Hall lost its subsidised internet connection.
 During previous years the facility had been used by many local residents for computer lessons.

 2015 saw the reinstatement of an outreach Post Office for two hours every Thursday afternoon which continues to provide the village with full post office facilities as well as a cash-point to withdraw money from most bank accounts.